royhobbstn/geojson-dijkstra/README.md

 A GeoJSON-first implementation of [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) and [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) for NodeJS.

-This repo is heavily indebted to the great [ngraph.path](https://github.com/anvaka/ngraph.path) library by [@anvaka](https://github.com/anvaka).
-After much trial and error, I was unable to match the speed of NGraph on my own.
-As a result, a substantial portion of the data model is derived from the ngraph implementation.
+This repo is heavily indebted to the great [ngraph.path](https://github.com/anvaka/ngraph.path) library, which instructed a good portion of the data model for *geojson-dijkstra*.
+Extra thanks to @mourner for creating a blazing fast priority queue.

 If you are looking for a more flexible, general-purpose pathfinding library, you should consider using NGraph instead.

 ## Quickstart